platformsh/platformsh-docs/docs/src/guides/symfony/getting-started/_index.md

 ## Link your local Symfony application with your Platform.sh project

-You can use Platform.sh as your Git repository or connect to a third-party provider:
-GitHub, GitLab, or BitBucket.
+You can use Platform.sh as your Git repository or connect to a third-party provider such as GitHub, GitLab, or BitBucket:

 {{< codetabs >}}
 +++